2008 Florida Democratic presidential primary: Analysis

+Demographics

 Florida has the most elderly voters in the nation with a heavy percentage of Hispanic/Latino voters.
-According to exit polls, 66 percent of voters in the Florida Democratic Primary were white and they opted for Clinton 53-23-20 (Clinton-Obama-Edwards) along with the 12 percent of Hispanic/Latino voters who backed Clinton 59-30-8; this contrasts with the 19 percent of African American voters who supported Obama 73-25-1.
-Clinton won all age groups and income groups in Florida but split the vote with Obama among highly affluent voters making over $200,000.
+According to exit polls, 66 percent of voters in the Florida Democratic Primary were white and they opted for Clinton 53-23-20 (Clinton-Obama-Edwards) along with the 12 percent of Hispanic/Latino voters who backed Clinton 59-30-8.
+This contrasts with the 19 percent of African American voters who supported Obama 73-25-1.

+Clinton won all age groups and income groups in Florida, but split the vote with Obama among highly affluent voters making over $200,000.
 She also won all educational attainment groups from high school graduates to those with postgraduate studies.
 Self-identified Democrats, which composed 79 percent of the electorate, backed Clinton 52-35-11 along with Independents who favored her 40-30-25; Edwards won self-identified Republicans 31-27-23 (Edwards-Obama-Clinton), which composed 4 percent of the electorate.

 Clinton won all ideological groups except voters who identified themselves as conservative, as they opted for Obama.
 Regarding religion, Clinton won Protestants 49-33-15, Roman Catholics 63-22-14, Jews 58-26-13, and atheists/agnostics 40-38-18; Obama won other Christians 43-39-16 and voters who affiliated with other religions 48-39-7.

+Electoral geography

 Clinton's strongest performance was in the Miami area where she won 56-32-8 and South Florida where she won 53-29-14.
 She also won Central Florida by a margin of 52-30-13 and the Tampa Bay Area by a margin of 50-32-15.
 Obama did best in North Florida, winning 41-37-20 (Obama-Clinton-Edwards).

-While Edwards won a number of rural, predominantly White and conservative counties in the Florida Panhandle, Obama took in more of the vote in Pensacola and Tallahassee which enabled him to win more in the congressional districts.
+While Edwards won a number of rural, predominantly white and conservative counties in the Florida Panhandle, Obama took in more of the vote in Pensacola and Tallahassee which enabled him to win more in the congressional districts.
 He also won inner-city Jacksonville and the areas outside Orlando and Tampa as well as North Miami and Fort Lauderdale.
 Clinton carried Orlando, Tampa, Palm Beach, Miami, Hialeah and other large urban areas in South Florida as well as the Florida Keys.

+Endorsements

 Clinton received endorsements in Florida from U.S. Senator Bill Nelson as well as U.S. Representative Debbie Wasserman Schultz of Fort Lauderdale.